RamzilAsadullinXd/VRNas/README.md

 # 📌VrNas

 One-page website for a fictional VR company.
 Built with HTML, SCSS, JavaScript and Vite.
-The website is fully responsive and includes interactive elements like
+The website is fully responsive and includes interactive

 ## 🔗DEMO